Are you searching for simple time management tips that are not only practical, but realistic?

 In fact, some of the most effective time management tips are downright simple.

-In this post, I offer several time management tips that are short, sweet, and easy to apply to your daily routine, right away.
+In this post, you’ll find several time management tips that are short, sweet, and easy to apply to your daily routine, right away.

 A quick question for you: what do you do when a meeting is postponed or when an appointment is cancelled at the very last-minute?

-Do you hunker down to finish up an assignment, run an impromptu errand, or try to fill that space with another meeting?
+Do you hunker down to finish up an assignment?
+Maybe you run errand or fill the space with another meeting?

 Chances are you try your hardest to fill that newly formed free time with something else.